thediavel/RL-ThesisProject-ABB/README-Template.md

 dqnAgent.train()
 td3Agent.train()
 ```
 During training the agent will save checkpoints at certain intervals and do a print() showing the checkpoints have been reached.
+Furthermore, we log the training results in terms of rewards and training error using tensorboard while training.
 Training an agent with the hyper-parameters shown above takes about 5 hours on a device with 8th gen i7 2.6 GHz processor and Nvidia Quadpro P1000 CUDA-enabled graphics card.